eric-2141/docs/pages/cpa/cpa_regulations.md

 “Disability” or “Disabilities” has the same meaning as set forth in C.R.S. § 24-85-102(2.3).

 “Employee" means any person, acting as a job applicant to, or performing labor or services for the benefit of an Employer, including contingent and temporary workers and migratory laborers.

+"Employer" means every person, entity, firm, partnership, association, corporation, migratory field labor contractor or crew leader, receiver, or other officer of court, and any agent or officer thereof, of the above-mentioned classes, employing any person.

+"Employment Records" as referred to in C.R.S. § 6-1-1304(2)(k) means the records of an Employee, maintained by the Employer in the context of the Employer-Employee relationship having to do with hiring, promotion, demotion, transfer, lay-off or termination, rates of pay or other terms of compensation, as well as other information maintained because of the Employer-Employee relationship.

+"Human Involved Automated Processing” means the automated processing of Personal Data where a human (1) engages in a meaningful consideration of available data used in the Processing or any output of the Processing and (2) has the authority to change or influence the outcome of the Processing.

+“Human Reviewed Automated Processing” means the automated processing of Personal Data where a human reviews the automated processing, but the level of human engagement does not rise to the level required for Human Involved Automated Processing.
+Reviewing the output of the automated processing with no meaningful consideration does not rise to the level of Human Involved Automated Processing.

+“Information that a Controller has a reasonable basis to believe the Consumer has lawfully made available to the general public” as referred to in C.R.S. § 6-1-1303(17)(b) means information that a Consumer has intentionally made available to the general public or information that a Consumer has made available under federal or state law, which may include but is not limited to:

+1. Personal Data found in a telephone book, a television or radio program, or a national or local news publication;
+2. Personal Data that has been intentionally made available by the Consumer through a website or online service where the Consumer has not restricted the information to a specific audience;
+3. A visual observation of an individual’s physical presence in a public place by another person, not including data collected by a device in the individual’s possession; and
+4. A disclosure that has been made to the general public as required by federal, state, or local law.

+“Intimate Image” means any visual depiction, photograph, film, video, recording, picture, or computer or computer-generated image or picture, whether made or produced by electronic, mechanical, or other means, that depicts an identified or identifiable person’s private parts, or a person engaged in a private act, in circumstances in which a reasonable person would reasonably expect to be afforded privacy.

+“Noncommercial Purpose” as referred to in C.R.S. § 6-1-1304(2)(o) includes, but is not limited to, the following activities when conducted by: (a) a state institution of higher education, as defined in C.R.S. §23-18-102(10), the state, the judicial department of the state, or a county, city and county, or municipality; or (b) a Processor acting on behalf of one or more of the foregoing:

+1. Processing activities related to the delivery of services and benefits;
+2. Research purposes;
+3. Budgeting;
+4. Improving operations or the delivery services or benefits;
+5. Auditing operations or service or benefit delivery;